katholiek-onderwijs-vlaanderen/sri4node/README.md

 Optionally `alterMapping` can be used to create an altered mapping version for the custom route based on the normal resource mapping.
 For example, in the custom mapping transformResponse can be defined to alter the response specificly for the custom route.
  - `alterMapping`: function (mapping) => {}

+Optionally `readOnly` can be set to `true` to get a task pg-promise object instead of a transaction object in the custom route handler.

 The possbile scenario's:
   - A 'like' scenario: this scenario acts similar as an existing resource, only with a different custom mapping created with an `alterMapping` function.
 Parameters: